 The cross in the churchyard at Yatton has been recorded on many occasions by numerous antiquarians, chiefly Dr Charles Pooley in the 1860s and 1870s.
+New documentary research has found evidence for building accounts for the cross in 1524-6, a nationally important find.
 These structures have not been examined with modern archaeological techniques, however, and these may cast a new light on some of the more esoteric aspects of these structures.
 A few other records relating to crosses in other parts of the old parish of Yatton are also pursued, but these now all seem to be missing.